BhushanKolhe1920/project_Automated_Circuit_To_VLSI_Layout/README.md

 Checkpoint1 : Type `ngspice` for ngspice; Give command `z3 --help` for z3 solver ; Give command `python3` for python.

-Now next we need to work on python virtula environment :
+Now next we need to work on python virtual environment :
-Useing following commands we can work on python virtual envrionment
+Using following commands we can work on python virtual envrionment

 ```
 python3 -m venv my-librecell-env